-I won’t pretend it is for everyone, and I will go over a few cons of the program because at the end of the day, nothing is perfect or a one-size-fits-all…even in a world where it claims to be.
+I won’t pretend it is for everyone, and I will go over a few cons of the program because nothing is perfect or a one-size-fits-all…even in a world where it claims to be.

 I quit coaching Beachbody for a reason, and the myth of MM isn’t a myth.
 I will get more into this down below!

 - 5 How To Become A Beachbody Coach

 - 6 Can You Make Money As A Beachbody Coach?